 A determination of buffer, wetland, and stream mitigation requirements shall be made for any General Water Quality Certification for this Nationwide and/or Regional General Permit.
 Design and monitoring protocols shall follow the US Army Corps of Engineers Wilmington District Stream Mitigation Guidelines (April 2003) or its subsequent updates.
 Compensatory mitigation plans shall be submitted to the Division for written approval as required in those protocols.
 The mitigation plan must be implemented and/or constructed before any impacts occur on site.
 Alternatively, the Division will accept payment into an in-lieu fee program or a mitigation bank.
-In these cases, proof of payment shall be provided to the Division before any impacts occur on site
+In these cases, proof of payment shall be provided to the Division before any impacts occur on site.

-- 11. The canal or boat basin shall be allowed to be dredged to its original depth and width.
-The applicant is required to supply information regarding the original depth and width of the site.
-The area shall not be dredged to a depth deeper than the receiving water. - 12.
-All fill material shall be placed on high ground and be from an upland source, and excavation shall not occur in Primary Nursery Areas. - 13.
+- 11. Berms that separate the roads from any canals, ditches, or streams shall be repaired after the completion of any training activity. - 12.
+The applicant shall submit an annual report on the use of this General Certification to the NC Division of Water Quality no later than December 31 of each year.
+This report shall include a summary of all training activities authorized by this General Certification, the areas where the permit was used, the lengths and widths of fire plow lines constructed, and any problems encountered or violations of the Conditions contained in this General Certification of the General Permit. - 13.
 If an environmental document is required under the National or State Environmental Policy Act (NEPA or SEPA), then this General Certification is not valid until a Finding of No Significant Impact (FONSI) or Record of Decision (ROD) is issued by the State Clearinghouse. - 14.
 In the twenty (20) coastal counties, the appropriate DWQ Regional Office must be contacted to determine if Coastal Stormwater Regulations will be required. - 15.
 This General Certification does not relieve the applicant of the responsibility to obtain all other required Federal, State, or Local approvals. - 16.
 The applicant/permittee and their authorized agents shall conduct all activities in a manner consistent with State water quality standards (including any requirements resulting from compliance with §303(d) of the Clean Water Act), and any other appropriate requirements of State and Federal Law.
 If the Division determines that such standards or laws are not being met, including failure to sustain a designated or achieved use, or that State or Federal law is being violated, or that further conditions are necessary to assure compliance, then the Division may reevaluate and modify this General Water Quality Certification. - 17.
 When written authorization is required for use of this certification, upon completion of all permitted impacts included within the approval and any subsequent modifications, the applicant shall be required to return the certificate of completion attached to the approval.
-One copy of the certificate shall be sent to the DWQ Central Office in Raleigh at 1650 Mail Service Center, Raleigh, NC, 27699-1650.
+One copy of the certificate shall be sent to the DWQ Central Office in Raleigh at 1650 Mail Service Center, Raleigh, NC, 27699-1650. - 18.
+Additional site-specific conditions, including monitoring and/or modeling requirements, may be added to the written approval letter for projects proposed under this Water Quality Certification in order to ensure compliance with all applicable water quality and effluent standards.

-- 18. Additional site-specific conditions, including monitoring and/or modeling requirements, may be added to the written approval letter for projects proposed under this Water Quality Certification in order to ensure compliance with all applicable water quality and effluent standards. - 19.
-This certification grants permission to the director, an authorized representative of the Director, or DENR staff, upon the presentation of proper credentials, to enter the property during normal business hours.
+19. This certification grants permission to the director, an authorized representative of the Director, or DENR staff, upon the presentation of proper credentials, to enter the property during normal business hours.